 There was another woman taking charge in her home, and Dad was no longer the same husband she had lived with for over 60 years.
 With the proper mental health care, important for many of us in times of grief, she did get through that period.
 The first step for her was to acknowledge that she was experiencing a great loss.

 It was only a few years later that Mom and Dad were faced with another unimaginable loss.
 When Hurricane Sandy hit the shores of Long Island in 2012, they were still “aging-in-place” in their own home in Long Beach, NY.
 Living only a couple of blocks from the ocean, they witnessed the life they knew being completely devastated.
 They would never be able to go home again.

 After several months of living in a temporary situation next door to me, Mom and Dad had the opportunity to move into an excellent nursing residence.
 When presented with this option, Mom became anxious – yet she understood that it was the right thing for both herself and Dad.

 To everyone’s surprise and relief, Mom fully embraced her new life.
 She made new girlfriends (all her long-time friends had died), took classes and went on shopping trips.
 She was deaf and frail and used an ambulator to aid her walking.
 Her cognition, however, was excellent.

 Remember the bridge player whose eyesight was failing?
-His bridge partner decided they would use the extra time created by the loss.
-These two “old men” tentatively stepped into the world of technology.
+Her bridge partner decided they would use the extra time created by the loss.
+These two “old women” tentatively stepped into the world of technology.
 Today they play bridge on their laptops.